repon-developer/multil-emails-woocommerce/readme.txt

 The function of this unique plugin follows the logic of WooCommerce, where it will allow the customer to receive the default notices to the emails entered as follows: Order on-hold, Processing order, Completed order, Refunded order, Customer note, Reset password, and New account.
 The company recipient emails will in turn receive the default admin emails: New order, Cancelled order, and Failed order.

 This plugin also allows an administrator to optionally choose to modify the registered user's contact profile by entering multiple email fields under their user profile as well as make them accessible from the shopping cart.
-This way a customer may choose to be contacted about an order from entered emails for their convenience.
+This way a customer may choose to be contacted about an order from different entered emails for their convenience.
 The admin must create labels for each of the email fields with titles like "Email One" and "Email Two" as suggested.

 The plugin's language support includes English, Spanish, French, and Russian.